Tourism (AMK), Rovaniemi, path studies 60 credits, Autumn 2025-Spring 2026, daily studies at campus

 Having completed this study unit

-· You understand different forms of tourism.
+· You know the different forms of tourism.

 · You are familiar with tourism statistics on regional, national and international levels.